jonmerrill2012/cloud-robotics/README.md

 # cloud-robotics
 ## OSU Senior Capstone 2015-2016
-For information running the Cloud Robotics project on a robot, see the wiki pages.
+For information running the Cloud Robotics project on a robot, see the repository wiki.

 ### To run navigation with computation location choice (Turtlebot):